 The Jazz Doof

-Straight from the engine room of Sydney's buzzing @jazzdoof parties, we're delighted to invite the crème de la crème of talent from this emergent and vibrant scene.
+Straight from the engine room of Sydney's buzzing @jazzdoof parties, we're delighted to present the crème de la crème of talent from this emergent and vibrant scene.
 Think warehouse walls dripping with condensation, bass you feel in your sternum and jazz that's forgotten all the rules.
 This is where Sydney's most exciting young musicians are rewriting the playbook and now they're bringing it to Bellingen.

 Lux Trevis